janaagaard75/framework-investigations/typescript-marionette-v2/README.md

 The views generally only accept a single model, so it can easily become necessary to create view models specific to each a view.
 This might be a consequence of the string typings that TypeScript introduce.
 FilterView.ts shows that this is quite verbose.

+It's not possible to define a signature for setDefaultOptions because the method is static, and this makes it impossible to access the types defined on the class.

+Upgrading to TypeScript 2 results in errors in the type definition files.

 ### Updates required to type definition files

 #### In `typings/global/backbone.localstorage/index.d.ts`